GuglielmoCerri/Advent-of-Code/README.md

 > python3 src/<DAY>.py
 ```

-At the end is created a `log` file inside the `<year>` folder.
-It will contains all solution with both part 1 and 2 and the elapsed time for each day.
+At the end of the script is created a `log` file inside the `<year>` folder.
+It will contains the solution and the elapsed time for both part 1 and part 2
+for that day.

-It is also possible to run all days within a year using.
+It is also possible to run all days, at once, within a year using:

 ```bash
 > python3 run_all.py